I’m sure you have loads.

 How many pictures will we receive?

 It depends on a few things.
 Start time is the most obvious.
-If you're at one venue all day including prep then I'll have no travelling to do within the day and can shoot non-stop.
+If you're at one venue all day, including prep, then I'll have no travelling to do within the day and can shoot non-stop.
 If you have multiple venues there will be travelling time between each one and that takes out some of the photography time.
-It's usually 500 up to around 700.
+On average it’s between 450-600.

 Will our pictures be watermarked?

 Definitely not.
 You've paid for the pictures and they are yours to share with friends and family, post on social media and print for personal use.

 What equipment do you use and what happens if your camera breaks?

 I'm a professional photographer and as such I use all professional equipment.
 I bring back-ups for everything and more memory cards and fully-charged batteries than I could possibly use in a day.
 My camera bags holds around £20,000 worth of gear.